ebrightfield/rust-music/README.md

 music theory understanding that we usually only expect of professional musicians.

 ### TODO
-- Chord types as enums -- FiveNoteChordQuality, SixNoteChordQuality, SevenNoteChordQuality, IrregularScaleQuality
+- Chord types as enums -- FiveNoteChordQuality, SixNoteChordQuality, IrregularScaleQuality
 - Various geometric calculations of sub-/super-chords, etc.
 - A few more Lilypond code-gen feature
 - A few more Vextab code-gen feature